codilime/veles/CONTRIBUTING.md

 contact@codisec.com.
 You can open a pull request and have it reviewed while we process your CLA.

-#### Style
+### Style
 We are trying to stick as close as possible to [Google C++ Style Guide].
 Refer to this document whenever in doubt.
-With a few exceptions:
+Usually:
-* We use `#pragma once`
+* We use `#pragma once`.
-* We have to use raw pointers in many places, because of Qt
+* We have to use raw pointers in many places, because of Qt.
 * We don't like the Hungarian notation used for constants, so maybe we will switch to CAPS_NOTATION at some point.

-* You might fing some older code that doesn't conform GCS
+Notice you might find some older code that doesn't conform to GCS.

-#### Contribution pipeline
+### Contribution pipeline

 * Create your own branch.
-Name it `wip/your github nick/descriptive-branch-name`.
+Name it `wip/your GitHub nick/descriptive-branch-name`.
 * Develop your branch.
 Remember to:
   * Keep your commits atomic (one feature per commit).
   * Add descriptive commit messages.
 One-liners are fine for small,